Home > Hidden Collections > Apply for an Award

 Applicant organizations and any collaborating organizations must fall under one of the following categories and meet the requirements for that category:

 Two or more eligible organizations may apply to collaborate on a project.
-When two or more organizations collaborate, one of the organizations must be appointed as the lead applicant, accepting responsibility for project oversight and the management of grant funds.
+When two or more organizations collaborate, one must be appointed as the lead applicant, accepting responsibility for project oversight and the management of grant funds.

-This program supports the digitization of rare and unique historical and cultural materials in a variety of formats and the creation and promotion of online access to those materials.
+This program supports the digitization of rare and unique historical and cultural materials in various formats and the creation and promotion of online access to those materials.
 Any expenditures of program funds must be directly related to these purposes.

 Materials nominated for digitization through this program must be owned and held by an eligible organization prepared to abide by the program’s award terms.